rust-lang/governance/teams/libs/charter.md

 ### [Decision Maker](../../common/darci.md#decision-maker)

-This team makes decisions on the evolution, API surface, and implementation of the **standard libraries** and other **official rust-lang libraries**.
+This team makes decisions on the evolution, and implementation of the **standard libraries**, and other **official rust-lang libraries**.

 API surface decisions are delegated to the [API subteam].